 Some handheld models are designed to be used only in conjunction with a main overhead shower head.
 They’ll be meant for a handheld bracket at the side of the tub.
 They generally have one or two spray settings.
 These are also good for rinsing hair when you’re taking a bath, or washing.
 However, their more focused spray patterns rules out using them as an overhead unit.

 If you’ll be washing pets or cleaning the tub, you’ll want something a bit more heavy-duty.
 Look for metal construction, and durable plastic sprayfaces.
+You might not think washing a pet will make a huge difference, but just see how long a plastic hose lasts with Fido around!

 For washing kids, dogs, and cleaning the tub, you’ll need more range than if you were showering by yourself.
 If you need more flexibility, look for a longer hose.
 Learn more about buying the right shower hose.
 Hoses usually range from 4-8 feet, and come in a wide variety of materials.
 They’re often sold separately from handheld shower heads, so you’ll be able to choose the length when you buy your setup.
+It’s a good idea to look for brackets at the same time.
+After all, you want to be able to store your hose conveniently!

 Budget Vs. Quality: